Pankajtanwarbanna/pankajtanwarbanna/articles/what-is-the-sorting-algorithm-behind-order-by-query-in-mysql.md

 date: '2021-06-20'
 tags: ['database', 'internals', 'mysql']
 draft: false
 summary: Since the last couple of weeks, I have been working on MySQL more closely.
 MySQL is a brilliant piece of software.
-I remember reading about all the sorting algorithms in college so I was curious to know which algorithm MySQL uses and how ORDER BY query works internally in such an efficient manner.
+I remember reading about all the sorting algorithms in college so I was curious to know which algorithm MySQL uses and how ORDER BY query works internally in such an efficient manner
 author: the2ndfloorguy
 ---